omargammoh/pylog485/README.md

 # About this project #

 ### What is it ###
-This is a python software which installs on a raspberry pi. the software logs the data from RS485 (aka modbus) sensors which are connected to the raspberry pi through an RS485 to USB converter.
+This is a python software which installs on a raspberry pi (or any computer).
+The software logs the data from RS485 (aka modbus) sensors which are connected to the raspberry pi through an RS485 to USB converter.

 The software is a simple django server, installed on the raspberry pi, which can be controlled and configured remotely through a simple webpage that it serves if an internet connection is present.
 If no internet connection is present then the logged data will be saved in an sqlite database on the raspberry pi.
-The data is sent to databases when an internet connection is found.
+The data is sent to online databases when an internet connection is found.

 ### Why was it developed ##
 The process of reading data from RS485 sensors and sending it to a database is not complex and should not require complex hardware.
 However, there are currently no cheap solutions in the market to do this, one is forced to purchase an expensive data logger.